$SU(\infty)$ Quantum Gravity and Cosmology: Axioms of

-\section{Axioms of \sqgr}
+\section{Axioms of \boldmath{\sqgr}}

-The construction of \sqgr~begins with considering the Universe as an isolated quantum system satisfying the following rules and properties: {\Roman{enumi}} \begin{enumerate} \item Quantum mechanics is valid at all scales and applies to every entity, including the Universe as a whole; \item Every quantum system is exclusively described by its symmetries and its Hilbert space represents them; \item The Universe has infinite number of independent degrees of freedom associated to as many mutually commuting quantum observables. \end{enumerate} Considering the condition of hermitianity of operators associated to quantum observables and unitarity of basis transformation, the Hilbert space $\hm_U$ and space of (bounded) linear operators $\bm[\hm_U]$ are infinite dimensional and represent $\suinf$ symmetry.
+The construction of \sqgr~begins with considering the Universe as an isolated quantum system satisfying the following rules and properties: {\Roman{enumi}} \begin{enumerate}[leftmargin=22pt,labelsep=1pt] \item Quantum mechanics is valid at all scales and applies to every entity, including the Universe as a whole; \item Every quantum system is exclusively described by its symmetries, and its Hilbert space represents them; \item The Universe has an infinite number of independent degrees of freedom associated to as many mutually commuting quantum observables. \end{enumerate}

+Examples of macroscopic quantum systems and effects discussed in the Introduction justify the axiom \ref{uniaxiom1}.
+As for the axiom \ref{uniaxiom2}, the postulates of quantum mechanics, \`a la Dirac and von Neumann, do not specify how the Hilbert space should be chosen.
+Nonetheless, in practice, it always represents the symmetries of the quantum system.
+Indeed, it is possible to reformulate quantum mechanics postulates with symmetry as a foundational concept~\cite{houriqmsymm}.
+Finally, the huge number of observed approximately separable elementary particles, each having a number of independent quantum observables, motivates the axiom \ref{uniaxiom3}.

+Considering the condition of the hermitianity of operators associated to quantum observables and the unitarity of basis transformation, the Hilbert space ${\mathcal H}_U$ and the space of (bounded) linear operators ${\mathcal B}[{\mathcal H}_U]$ are infinite-dimensional and represent $\suinf$ symmetry.
 It is shown~\cite{suninfrep0} that all simple compact Lie groups converge to $\suinf$ when their rank $N \rightarrow \infty$.
-Therefore, $\suinf$ as symmetry of such Universe is unique.
+Therefore, $\suinf$, as the symmetry of such a Universe, is unique.

-\section{Hilbert space of the Universe and quantization}
+\section{Hilbert Space of the Universe and Quantization}

-Representations of $\suinf$ are homomorphic to area preserving diffeomorphism of 2D compact Riemann surfaces $D_2$, and their associated algebra is homomorphic to that of the Poisson brackets~\cite{suninfhoppthesis}, that is $\bm[\hm_U] \cong SU(\infty) \cong ADiff(D_2)$, where through this work the symbol $\cong$ means {\it homomorphic to}, and $\bm[\hm_U]$ is the space of (bounded) linear operators acting on $\hm_U$.
-We call the 2D compact surface associated to a representation of $\suinf$ its {\it diffeo-surface}.
+Representations of $\suinf$ are homomorphic to area-preserving diffeomorphisms of 2D compact Riemann surfaces $D_2$; their associated algebra is homomorphic to that of the Poisson brackets~\cite{suninfhoppthesis,suninftorus,suninfsurfaceanomal,suinftriang,suinftriang0,suninfrep} (see the appendices in~\cite{houriqmsymmgr,hourisqgr,hourisqgrym} for a review of these representations, other properties of $\suinf$ and its algebra, and more references).
+Thus, ${\mathcal B}[{\mathcal H}_U] \cong SU(\infty) \cong ADiff(D_2)$, where, throughout this work, the symbol $\cong$ means ``homomorphic to'', and ${\mathcal B}[{\mathcal H}_U]$ is the space of (bounded) linear operators acting on ${\mathcal H}_U$.
+We call the 2D compact surface associated to a representation of $\suinf$ its ``diffeo-surface''.